Missouri Public Safety Medals

 Medal of Valor

 The Medal of Valor is Missouri's highest award recognizing public safety officers who exhibit exceptional courage, extraordinary decisiveness and presence of mind, and unusual swiftness of action, regardless of his or her personal safety, in the attempt to save or protect human life.
 The Medal of Valor is awarded annually by Missouri's Governor after recommendations are submitted by the Medal of Valor Review Board.
 The board includes representatives from Missouri’s public safety disciplines and the general public.

-To be eligible for the Medal of Valor recipients must be persons serving a public agency, with or without compensation, as a firefighter, law enforcement officer or emergency personnel.
-State and local corrections, court and civil defense officers are also eligible.
+To be eligible for the Medal of Valor, a person must have been serving a public agency, with or without compensation, as a firefighter, law enforcement officer or some emergency response role.
+State and local corrections, court and civil defense officers (emergency management personnel) are also eligible.
 The Medal of Valor was created in 2004 by Senate Bill 972 during the 92nd General Assembly.
 The first medals were awarded for acts of bravery performed during 2007.

 The Governor's Medal is awarded to a group of public safety officers (an organized team that works and trains together, such as a unit, squad, company, task force, etc., or an ad hoc group of responders who work together during a single event) in recognition of acts above and beyond the call of normal duty during a critical incident or life-threatening situation in which the collective performance or teamwork of the group was essential to the successful resolution of the incident.
 The Governor’s Medal was first awarded in November 2018 for acts performed in 2017.